Japan Travel Tips

 Coin lockers at Hakodate eki

 Assuming you're traveling on trains, be aware that large suitcases can't easily be accommodated.
-Japan Rail’s "official" rule allows two pieces of baggage on JR trains, the total of height+width+depth of which must be under 250cm per bag and the weight less than 30kg per bag.
-If your suitcase is airline-legal-carry-on-size, it might fit on the (not deep at all) storage rack above train seats.
-There is usually a space behind the last row of seats on each train car where a larger case will fit.
+Overhead bin-size luggage will usually fit on the (not deep at all) storage rack above train seats.
+There is also usually a space behind the last row of seats on each train car where a larger case will fit.
 Only a few types of trains have limited luggage storage space at the ends of the cars.

-Smaller luggage will also fit more easily into coin lockers located in train stations.
-I've used these koin rokka many times (in recent years, many are rentable using Suica IC Cards) to temporarily store my stuff while I'm out exploring during the day.
-Lockers allow all-day storage from between 300-600 yen for the day, depending on the size, but most don't allow overnight storage.
+Smaller luggage will also fit more easily into lockers located in train stations.
+I've used lockers many times (in recent years, most are rentable using Suica, not cash) to temporarily store stuff while I'm out exploring during the day.
+Lockers allow all-day storage until midnight from between ¥300-¥700, depending on the size.

 Shoes.
-Unless you enjoy untying and lacing your shoes every few minutes, it's wise to bring shoes that slip on and off easily.
+Unless you enjoy bending over and untying and lacing your shoes often, it's wise to bring shoes that slip on and off easily.
 I wear Skechers.
-Many places in Japan – including homes, ryokan (traditional inns), temples, and many izakaya and restaurants – require you to remove your shoes at the genkan before entering.
+Many places in Japan – including ryokan (traditional inns), homes, temples, and many izakaya (pubs) and restaurants – require you to remove your shoes at the genkan (entrance) before entering.

 Where to Stay and How to Reserve

 Reserving accomodations has become easier in recent years on the Internet.
 Many Japanese-owned places don't take reservations more than three or six months in advance.
-If you're traveling 'on the fly' and arrive in a town without having booked a place to stay, the local eki (train station) usually has a travel information office that can help during normal business hours.
-Directions, maps, bicycle rental and even phone calls checking availability are typical services provided there.
+If you're traveling 'on the fly' and arrive in a town without having booked a place to stay, the local eki (train station) may still have a travel information desk or tourist office that can help during normal business hours.
+Directions, maps, bicycle rental and even phone calls checking lodging availability are typical services provided there.
 If you arrive late at night, "walk-up" traffic to accommodations near an eki is always a possibility.
-Most all accomodations take credit cards, except hostels and some ryokan/onsen - be prepared with yen just in case.
+Most all accomodations take credit cards, except hostels and some ryokan/onsen - be prepared with yen currency (genkin) just in case.
 Some ideas for options on where to stay:

-Some Japanese reservation sites are in Japanese only, except JTB's Japanican, which is geared towards foreigners, and Rakuten Travel, which has a limited English section.
+Some Japanese reservation sites are in Japanese only, except JTB's Japanican, which is geared towards foreigners, and Rakuten Travel.
 Keep in mind the possibility of "walk up" traffic to hotels in smaller cities, especially in non-peak times--avoid golden week and local festivals.
 On some of my 'wingin' it' visits back to Japan, I've had no trouble getting rooms this way.

 Streamside rotenburo (open air bath) at an onsen in Tohoku

 If you're really into onsen you can also consider Nihon Hitō wo Mamoru Kai (Japan Association of Secluded Hot Spring Inns-currently in Japanese only).
 Once you register online as a member (no charge), their site offers reservations to an exclusive assortment of small, traditional, sometimes rustic onsen inns.
-They used to have an English display on their website, but only a very limited number of onsen locations would appear (as with Rakuten Travel discussed above).
-If you can read Japanese and choose Japanese display, the number of available locations available for reservation will likely be more numerous.
+They used to have an English display on their website, but seems to have disappeared during the pandemic.
 I've used the site for reservations a number of times but usually also call to confirm both the reservation and eki shuttle pickup details.
-(Admin note: they appear to have stopped maintaining their English version site during the pandemic)
+(Admin note: they appear to have stopped maintaining their English version site since the pandemic)

 Japanese Friend's Residence You may staying at the home of an acquaintence.
 If you served a mission in Japan, you probably remember the basic drill from countless visits to homes, so if you are traveling with others without such experience, consider giving a little training on shoes and genkans, small cramped spaces, o-furo technique, etc., before you arrive.
 Taking an omiyage (small gift/souvenir) is customary and would be a nice touch.
 I sometimes buy a Japanese omiyage at the train station of the city from which I just traveled - if I'm boarding a train in Sendai to travel to my host's city, for example, I might buy some gyuutan (beef toungue) jerky, all wrapped up and gift-size, before boarding the train.